Miami-Dade County, FL: Tax Delinquent Properties & Curative Title Opportunities

 Miami's international real estate market creates unusual tax delinquency patterns.
 From Little Haiti to Liberty City, Mi...

-Get the top 50 scored properties from Miami-Dade County with deal grades, addresses, tax owed, and delinquency data.
+Download the 100 highest-scored deals from Miami-Dade County with grades, full owner contact info, and tax data.
 No credit card required.

 How to Buy Tax Delinquent Property in Miami-Dade County